 What is managed WordPress hosting?

-Hold off on the WordPress hosting companies thing for a moment.
+But hold off on the WordPress hosting companies thing for a moment.
 Let’s talk 1/4 mile drag racing.

 If you wish, you can drag race with your everyday stock Honda Civic.